Diogo-Paulico/FCT-VPN/README.md

 This guide intends to allow the use of FCT's VPN on Linux

 ## Compatibility
+ * Tested and working on Ubuntu 16.04 x64 LTS with Firefox 45 installed
- * Tested and working on Ubuntu 19.10 with Firefox 73 installed
+ * Tested and working on Ubuntu 19.10 x64 with Firefox 73 installed
  * Should work for all Ubuntu distros (Ubuntu, Kubuntu, Lubuntu, Xubuntu, Pop Os!, Elementary OS, Linux Mint, ...)

 ## Prerequisites